elastic/apm/docs/terminology.md

 [Further reading](https://www.elastic.co/guide/en/kibana/7.3/xpack-apm.html)

 #### Kibana dashboards (aka APM dashboards)
 Custom Kibana dashboards made for APM.
 These used to be bundled with Kibana but are now located in the [apm-contrib repo](https://github.com/elastic/apm-contrib/tree/471ef577fe6ae583d49ced4b2047a3763fac7a7b/kibana).
-This UI is available without an Elastic license.
+The dashboards are available without an Elastic license.

 ## APM documents